 Mistake #2: Counting the same conversion multiple times

-All attribution products can count conversions, but only some can make sure duplicates are avoided.
+All marketing attribution software can count conversions, but only some can make sure duplicates are avoided.
 It’s important to know that what you count is representing what you really think you are counting, especially when it comes to things like product purchases.

 To count conversions, many attribution products rely on visits to a confirmation or success page.
 It may be one of the easiest ways to measure conversions, but it’s also notoriously unreliable.
 Miscounts are inevitable and frequent.